rinaogino/rinaogino.github.io/essays/ai-and-i.md

   7. Answering a question in class or in Discord

+Without the use of AI, I used my own knowledge to answer a question in class or in Discord.
+If I was unable to explain a prompt myself, I would not answer another in the first place since I do not want to give anyone mistaken information.

   8. Asking or answering a smart-question

+I did not use AI to ask or answer a smart-question.
+If I were asking a smart-question, I would prefer to address the issue in my own words so that nothing is made up or changed, and that I could understand my issue later on if it is solved by another.
+Similarly, if I were looking for an answer for a smart-question, I would prefer for the answer to be described in human-like, easy terms so I did not use AI to answer any questions.
+To add on, whenever answering particular questions including errors, I like to include my own experiences of performing the task toward succession and writing a response in my own words helped me achieve this best.

   9. Coding example e.g. “give an example of using Underscore .pluck”